Kanbanboards III–putting on the web

 acceptance feature

-When I run this I get the following error; know as the yellow screen of no Dependency Injection controller set:
+When running this, I encountered the “yellow screen of no Dependency Injection controller set”:

-yellow screen of missing di container
+yellow screen of missing DI container

 ninject mvc injected